kingston-hackSpace/SonicPi/README.md

 - Right-click on it and select *Package Install*.
 Confirm the installation.
 You will be asked for the RPi's password, type *pi* (password if you followed previous hackSpace's RPi installation settings)

-- Let the software to start.
+- Wait until the package is intalled.

+- Open Sonic Pi using the Terminal by typing:

+          sonic-pi
+-

 ----
 # HDMI output